FFmpeg/FFV1/ffv1.md

 ### Golomb Rice Mode

-The end of the bitstream of the `Frame` is filled with 0-bits until that the bitstream contains a multiple of 8 bits.
+The end of the bitstream of the `Frame` is padded with 0-bits until the bitstream contains a multiple of 8 bits.

 #### Signed Golomb Rice Codes